Skip to content

 The Semantics of optional: Success or No Value

-The semantics of std::optional<T> are very straightforward—it either holds a value of type T, or it is empty (std::nullopt).
-When applied to error handling, this means "return a value on success, return empty on failure":
+The semantics of std::optional are very straightforward—it either holds a value of type T or is empty (std::nullopt).
+Using it for error handling means "return a value on success, return empty on failure":

 cpp